risgk/digital-synth-pra32-u/README.md

     - A Ruby execution environment is required

-## PRA32-U CTRL
+## PRA32-U Editor

-- "pra32-u-ctrl.html": MIDI Controller (Editor) Application for PRA32-U, HTML App (Web App)
+- "pra32-u-editor.html": Editor (MIDI Controller) Application for PRA32-U, HTML App (Web App)
     - Modify `PRA32_U_MIDI_CH` to change the MIDI Channel
 - We recommend using Google Chrome, which implements Web MIDI API
 - Select "Digital Synth PRA32-U" in the list "MIDI Out"
 - Functions
-    - PRA32-U CTRL converts Program Changes (#0-7 for Preset programs, #8-15 for user programs) into Control Changes
+    - PRA32-U Editor converts Program Changes (#0-7 for Preset programs, #8-15 for user programs) into Control Changes
     - When Program Change #127 is entered or Control Change #111 is changed from Off (63 or lower) to On (64 or higher), "Rand Ctrl" is processed
-    - PRA32-U CTRL stores the current control values and the user programs (#8-15) in a Web browser (localStorage)
+    - PRA32-U Editor stores the current control values and the user programs (#8-15) in a Web browser (localStorage)
     - Current parameter values and user programs (#8-15) can be imported/exported from/to JSON files
-- When not using PRA32-U CTRL
+- When not using PRA32-U Editor
-    - PRA32-U can also be controlled by MIDI without using PRA32-U CTRL
+    - PRA32-U can also be controlled by MIDI without using PRA32-U Editor
     - Refer to "PRA32-U-MIDI-Implementation-Chart.txt" for the supported functions
     - The default program is #8
     - Programs #0-15 can be modified by editing "pra32-u-program-table.h"
-    - PRA32-U CTRL functions related to parameter writing
+    - PRA32-U Editor functions related to parameter writing
         - Write: Write the current parameters to PRA32-U (Program #8-15 and the flash)
         - Program Change: Send Program Change to PRA32-U directry (NOTE: The current parameters of PRA32-U will not be updated)